paroque28/DNA/README.md

 * The S(i,j-1) + gap penalty

 _Where S is the score of that place and F is the function that describes the similarity of two characters._
 With that results you should get the maximum value of the three results and that'll be your socore.
 Note: You need to save the direction you got the maximum value.
 After the matrix is done you should start the **TraceBack** where you start looking at the directions and building the chain resultant.

+# **Development**
+# Development Environment:

+Clion 1.0.5
+A "powerful IDE helps you develop in C and C++ on Linux, OS X and Windows, enhancing your productivity with a smart editor, code quality assurance, automated refactorings, and deep integration with CMake build system."

+Github
+Is a "Online project hosting using Git.
+Includes source-code browser, in-line editing, wikis, and ticketing."

+MarkDown

+Dillinger.io
+Is an online MarkDown editor

+# Data Structures, functions and libraries

+char*
+array int[][]

+#include <stdio.h>
+The standard input and output header defines three variable types, several macros, and various functions for performing input and output.

+#include <stdlib.h>
+The standard library header defines four variable types, several macros, and various functions for performing general functions.
+In our case mostly file management.

+#include <string.h>
+The string header defines one variable type, one macro, and various functions for manipulating arrays of characters.

+#include <pwd.h>
+The password structure header provides a definition for struct passwd, which helps with finding the initial working directory.

+#include <unistd.h>
+The standard symbolic constants and types header defines miscellaneous symbolic constants and types, and declares miscellaneous functions.

+#include <time.h>
+The time types header defines four variable types, two macro and various functions for manipulating date and time.

+#Programs

+_DNA Sequence Generator_

+The program runs a random algorythm implemented with a C library that uses a time seed to generate numbers.
+The numbers are hen asigne to characters that represent the genes.
+The characters are then stored in a file.

+To create the algorythm we studied the random generation in the rand() library and the file management and used a for-loop to create the specified amount of genes

+Test cases:

+_DNA Sequence Aligner_

+The program analyses two strings of characters that represent the gene sequences and aligns them in the best way -the one with more matches- using the Neeldeman-Wunsch algorythm.

+Posibles mejoras futuras.
+Test cases:

+_FileManager_

+In order to load the sequences for the program we use a file.
+"A file is a collection of bytes stored on a secondary storage device, which is generally a disk of some kind.
+A text file can be thought of as a stream of characters that can be processed sequentially."
+Both the DNA sequence creator and the DNA aligner manage .dna files, this collection of bytes are interpreted as char pointers.
+This means that the files are stored without extra interpretation by the program.
+Since underneath characteres are interpreted as integers by C, the file is stored in a very fast way.
+The only way to speed up this process and save resources is managing the genes as 2-bit types that are interpreted by the program with the help of masks.

+The C library function int rand(void) returns a pseudo-random number in the range of 0 to a constant whose default value may vary between implementations but it is granted to be at least 32767.
+For this program we reduced it to 4, which allows us to associate numbers to each of our gens.

+The only way to speed up this process and save resources is managing the genes as 2-bit types that are interpreted by the program with the help of masks.
+This will cause the .dna file to be unreadable for the user with text editors.

+#Project's Final Status

+# User's Manual

+When running a program the

+# Conclusions and Recomendations

+Opening a large .dna file can take a while

 # References: